al3xandr3/al3xandr3.github.io/_posts/2008-06-27-ebay-misspell-search.md

 tags:
   - automation
   - ruby
-intro: "a script that given an ebay search term, creates misspells alternatives and then executes an (ebay)search. becuase sometimes great bargains can be found from misspells items"
+intro: "a script that given an ebay search term, creates misspells alternatives and then executes an (ebay)search. because sometimes great bargains can be found from misspells items"
 ---

 A small ruby script that does searches in ebay.
 Is able to:

  - introducing some misspells in order to find those misspelled items that might be a great bargain(because nobody else is able to find them)
- - abble to search in more than one ebay store.
+ - able to search in more than one ebay store.

 Prints out to console the search results.
 Of course because is in ruby, is easy to modify and play around :)